Breathwork

 What is Breathwork?

-Breathwork is the practice of using intentional, controlled breathing exercises to positively affect your physical, mental, and emotional state.
+Breathwork is the practice of using intentional, controlled breathing exercises to positively affect a person's physical, mental, and emotional state.
 With the aid of a breathworker, the person can alter their mind-body-emotional state.
 There are more than 50 types of breathwork types such as Transformational Breathwork, Integrative Breathwork, and Holotropic Breathwork.
 Each one achieves a different goal, and each achieve a different type of release in the physical and emotional bodies, as well as a regulation of the parasympathetic nervous system.

 Modality Icon